 Plus, I had my video games and I had my RPGs, and they taught me a lot about life and about myself.
 Through my high school years playing Warhammer 40K and Dungeons and Dragons, I learned that any obstacle can be overcome through some very simple principles: creative problem solving, understanding systems, imagination, and perseverance.

-Sure, those principles were buried behind piles of discarded soda cans and empty Doritoes bags, but I learned them while surrounded by loyal friends, all while facing creatures likes dragons and beholders.
+Sure, those principles were buried behind piles of discarded soda cans and empty Doritos bags, but I learned them while surrounded by loyal friends, all while facing creatures likes owlbears and bullywugs.
 Oh yeah, and while roleplaying a rhino-man.